What’s in store as the event celebrates its twentieth birthday in Las Vegas?

 The event promises big names not to be missed in keynote sessions, starting with former SVP of People Operations at Google, Laszlo Bock, who will deliver the opening keynote address at this year’s conference.

-Laszlo Bock’s views on his secrets to innovation – forgetting the moonshoots, and replacing them instead with ‘roofshoots’ – will be sure to get the conversation for the week well underway.
+Laszlo Bock’s views on his secrets to innovation – forgetting the moonshots, and replacing them instead with incremental advances – will be sure to get the conversation for the week well underway.
 In his words, ‘Everyone tells you they have the secret to innovation.
 Have crazy, aspirational, moonshot goals.
 Invest in a secret skunkworks facility.
 Brainstorm.
 Use design thinking.
 But that’s all wrong.’

-He’ll explain there is no single path to innovation and creativity — and often a company’s success hinges on incremental advances (or, ‘roofshoots’!)
+He’ll explain there is no single path to innovation and creativity — and often a company’s success hinges on small, incremental advances.

 2. It’s the employee experience, stupid